shaazmik/Hash_table_analysis/README.md

 # Hash_table_analysis

-### Introduction
+## Introduction
 In this project I have studied how a __hash-table__ based on the __chain method__ works.
 The main point of study is certain hash functions and programme performance depending on hash functions, table sizes and various loads.
-- Input: L.N.
+- Input data: L.N.
 Tolstoy's text 'War and Peace' (eng. version)
-- Stress Testing: Search for each word in the list (element of Hash Table)
+- Stress Testing: Search for each word in the list 5 times (element of Hash Table)

+## Task 1: Learning hash functions

+I had 6 hash functions to consider:
+- always return 1
+- value of the first ASCII character
+- string length
+- sum of the ASCII characters in word
+- ROL
+- CRC32